 Opportunities are open for high school students to visit research laboratories at UNM for research experiences.

-Learn more about financial stipends and travel support for teachers.
 Teachers and students: please contact Sally Seidel for information about how to get involved.

 Saturday, September 7, 2019

 See the photos from the Los Alamos Scientific Heritage Site Tour!

 See the photos from the VLA and LWA tour!

 Saturday, April 8, 2017